brian-yang/pollen-scraper/README.md

 Here is more information about [dryscrape](https://github.com/niklasb/dryscrape/blob/master/README.md).

 ## Installing dependencies ##
-You may want to create a python virtual environment before installing so as to not interfere with other python projects.
+Run setup.sh.
+(You may want to create a python virtual environment before installing so as to not interfere with other python projects.)
 ```bash
 ./setup.sh
 ```